Mrigank11/libinput-gestures/README.md

     sudo gpasswd -a $USER input

+Executing the above command will allow any process to record keystrokes.
+Instead, you can add this to sudoers:

+    %wheel ALL=(ALL:input) NOPASSWD: /usr/bin/libinput-gestures

 After executing the above command, **log out of your session completely**, and then log back in to assign this group (or just reboot).